kevinniland/MD5-message-digest-algorithm/overview.md

 | ABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789 |  8D93AD635E2C8C822D796BD8726EEF6B | NO (Incorreect hash returned) |
 | 12345678901234567890123456789 |  04CC4AB7C18F13B2FD594B52DFDEDFFF |NO (Incorreect hash returned) |

-_From this, it can be seen that messages containing numbers won't always be hashed correctly all the time_
+_From this, it can be seen that messages containing numbers won't always be hashed correctly all the time with this implementation_

 ---